eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * need a clear statement of responsibility - from Philippe?
 Compstaff?
 And where are documentation, and what permissions are needed?
 * maintenance commitment? add a note to dashboards page to contact help desk with problems?
 * List candidates for OER, especially via SERC.
 Note they review but it takes time.
 First review https://oer.open.ubc.ca/ for ways this collection can be used.

-## Specific courses

-* eosc373 (describe actions and outcomes with Hal's JNB)
-* eosc442:
-  * are climate datasets an OCESE outcome?
-Not really, except that upgrading the course's project activity was a separately funded project carried out at the same time as OCESE, and with a little support from OCESE staff (FJ).
-  * Do they want more climate data sets?
-Are EDDIE modules a source?
-Is the climate emergency committee still addressing data sets?
-  * Mention labs.
-Not OCESE work, other than consulting a few times with Becca and Michael.
-However, labs were re-written to account for students Python skills.
-See FJ files:
-    * ...\courses\eosc442\projects\Final Project Course Page_ EOSC 442 101 2022W1 Climate Measurement and Analysis.pdf
-    * ...\courses\eosc442\projects\Sample Datasets and Analysis Questions_ EOSC 442 101 2022W1 Climate Measur...alysis.pdf
-    * Climate data sets: Becca's datasets list online here, or FJ's version: ...\courses\climate\Climate datasets - Rebecca 230310.docx.
-* envr 300: adapting the CO2 activity to become an "Eddie Module" would serve as "completion" step for dashboard development.
-Needs permission.
-Submission as an Eddie module is done by completing the form [here](https://serc.carleton.edu/eddie/participate/contribute_activity.html), then editing resulting webpage at SERC.
-Early effort was carried out on day 5 of EER.
-* courses to "pester" about use of OCESE outcomes & resources? eosc310, eosc329, eosc340, eosc350 (standalone apps - maybe magnetics dipole?), eosc373?

 ## Ideas